Mobility-Data-Space/outdated/README.md

-Hier you can find MDS relevant developments, which are outdated and no longer used or further developed.
+Hier you can find MDS developments, which are outdated and no longer used or further developed.